10 Wild Super Bowl ATS & Over/Under Trends You Need to Know

 - Cowboys in Super Bowl 30 (- 13.5)

 The two pushes came in Super Bowl 34 (Rams over Titans) and Super Bowl 31 (Packers over Patriots).

-The Eagles added to this trend in 2018, winning Super Bowl 52 as an underdog.
+The Patriots added to this trend in 2019, winning Super Bowl 53 and covering the spread.

 2) Underdogs Are Barking

-The four favorites to cover the spread in the last 16 Super Bowls include:
+The five favorites to cover the spread in the last 16 Super Bowls include:

 - Patriots in Super Bowl 51